TerminalJack/Spriter2UnityDX/README.md

 ## Why this fork?

 This is a custom fork of the Spriter2UnityDX project.
 It adds a lot of new functionality.
 The main focus of the fork is on animation visual fidelity.
 That is, matching Spriter's animation playback as much as practical.
-It aims to be lightweight and allocation free.
+It aims to be lightweight and allocation-free.

 ## Where to get Spriter2UnityDX and how to install it